Importance of Relationships between Variables

-If you have to make an important Business decision, like defining your Marketing strategy, for example, you can’t rely just on the first plausible relation you may find between your sales and the weather, even if you think you found a strong relation between both variables.
+If you have to make an important Business decision, like defining your Marketing strategy, for example, you can’t rely just on the first plausible relation you may find between your sales and the weather

-Moreover… If you think carefully, all the important decisions we make, are based on a correlation or relationship between events we have noticed in the past.
+Moreover… If you think carefully, all the important decisions we make, are based on a Relation between events that happened in the Past.

-- A Boss will fire an employee, since he found a correlation between lazy employees and low productivity.
+- A Boss fires an employee, since he found a correlation between lazy employees and low productivity.

-- A girlfriend will dump his boyfriend if he is always going out with his friends to night clubs since she has found an inverse correlation between loyalty and going out with friend until 05.00 am.
+- A Girlfriend dumps her boyfriend if he is always going out with his friends to night clubs since she has found an inverse correlation between loyalty and going out with friends until 05.00 am.

-The stronger the relation found the few mistakes we’ll commit when making that assumptions.
+The Stronger the relation found the few mistakes we’ll commit when making assumptions.

-How can we classify our variables’ relationships depending on how strong they are?
+¿How can we classify the Relations between Variables depending on How strong these Relations are?

-We’ll now propose a classification we have created that is very useful for identifying easily the relationship between 2 (or more) different variables:
+We’ll now propose a classification we have created that is very useful for identifying the relationship between 2 (or more) variables:

-As you can appreciate, the weakest relationship you may find between 2 (or more) different variables is:
+As you can appreciate, the weakest relationship you can find between 2 (or more) different variables is:

 - An Inexplicably Correlation.

-* For example: If you found a correlation between global political stability and coffee consumption (invented example).
+Imagine that you found a correlation between global political stability and coffee consumption

-Nobody could exactly explain it, but if you proved a correlation, you could anticipate the coffee Market sometimes.
+Nobody could exactly explain it, but if you proved a correlation, you could anticipate the coffee Market.

 On the other hand, the strongest relationship you can find between 2 (or more) different variables is:

-* For example: If you found a higher consumption of coffee during “exams” periods – Christmas time and just before Summer holidays – you would have a provable and strong cause-effect relationship between “coffee consumption” and “year time period” variables.
+You would have a provable and strong cause-effect relationship between “coffee consumption” and “year time period”.

-In our “Data Analysis” page, we explained a very interesting correlation Walmart found between Hurricane alert, and Pop Tarts.
+* In our “Data Analysis” page, we explained an interesting correlation Walmart found between Hurricane alert, and Pop Tarts.

 Difference between Correlation and Causation

-We have been talking about “Correlations” and “Causations” but… what exactly are they?
-What is the different between a Correlation and a Causation?
+We have been talking about “Correlations” and “Causations” but… What exactly are they?

-A Causation relation between 2 variables means that always that one variable gets affected; the other will be modified since the first one causes it.
+Causation:It means that always that one variable gets affected, the other will be modified since the first one causes it.

 Since this can be sometimes confusing, we’re going to share with you some examples.